 SimplyMeet.me cons:

-SimplyMeet.me (previously Harmonizely, which was acquired by SimplyBook.me) has been my go-to scheduling tool for my freelance business for over a year now.
+When I was freelancing, SimplyMeet.me (previously Harmonizely, which was acquired by SimplyBook.me) was my go-to scheduling tool.
 It's an excellent option for those looking for a meeting scheduler that's free but can still pack a punch.
 This tool lets you create multiple meeting types and share one link that guests can use to schedule a meeting with you.
 Then, invitees can pick a date and one of your available time slots to book an appointment.

 So yes, it's similar to many of the other services I tested, but what makes it stand out is that it has one of the most generous free tiers.
 It's free for one user and up to three calendar integrations, with unlimited meeting types and video meeting integrations, and up to 500 scheduled meetings per month.